titumozammel/human-energy-enablement/README.md

 # 48. LICENSE

-This framework is an original conceptual work of **Md.
-Mozammel Hoque**.
+This framework is published as part of the repository containing this document.

-It may be referenced, discussed, and academically examined with appropriate attribution.

-Commercial reproduction, adaptation, or representation as another person's original framework requires permission from the creator.

-The repository publication and licensing terms should be read together with the repository's applicable **LICENSE** file.
+Use, reproduction, modification, and redistribution are governed by the repository's applicable **LICENSE** file.

+The canonical identity, authorship, and attribution of the framework should be preserved when the framework is referenced, reproduced, or adapted.

 ---